The Passion of Christ and the Passion of the Church

 - The faithful are called to persevere at the foot of the Cross.

-This is the same pattern visible from the Passion narratives: few remain outwardly, but fidelity remains inwardly and sacramentally.
+This is the same pattern visible in the Passion narratives.
+Few remain outwardly, but fidelity remains inwardly, sacramentally, and supernaturally.
+The number is reduced, the appearance is darkened, but the truth is not altered.

-The present crisis must be read through this same lens.
+The present crisis must be read through this same lens and not through the false optimism of the conciliar world.

 - The Vatican II antichurch advances contradiction under authority language.